Critical Conversations on Race

 In November 2021, the CSJ hired Lionell Daggs III, our inaugural Associate Director, Racial Justice Initiatives.
 After an intense several months of active listening and learning, Lionell created the Critical Conversations on Race (CCoR) dialogue series for Hoya student leaders in the Center for Social Justice.
 For questions on CCoR, contact Lionell at ld844 (AT) georgetown.edu.

 Call for Applications for CSJ’s cohort of Racial Justice Initiative (RJI) Coordinators: Hoyas, are you interested in the opportunity to develop knowledge, awareness, and skills to host dialogue space for students, by students?
 We invite you to apply to become a RJI Coordinator to facilitate the Center for Social Justice Critical Conversations on Race dialogue series.
 The series helps participants to understand how race impacts each person on an individual, group, and systemic level.
 Volunteer and FWS positions available.
-Priority Deadline to apply is April 24, 2023; Apply here.
-Contact racialjustice@georgetown.edu for more information or questions.
+Priority Deadline to apply is September 1, 2024; apply here.
+Contact racialjustice@georgetown.edu with questions.

 FAQs on Critical Conversations on Race

-Students are asked to please read the FAQs on Critical Conversations on Race for Fall 2023.
+Students are asked to read the FAQs on Critical Conversations on Race before they attend their first CCOR sessions.

 Testimonials